Kuha Mo!: Overview

 Kuha Mo! is the latest addition to ABS-CBN Integrated News' informative and advocacy-driven programming that aims to raise public awareness of stories and issues caught on camera.
 Hosted by Anthony Taberna, one of ABS-CBN's proactive personalities, Kuha Mo! does not stop with just featuring the story of our case studies but extends to help individuals who may need assistance or support regarding their situation.

-Production notes
+Production

-On November 16, 2019, Kuha Mo! was pre-empted to give way to the airing of UAAP Season 82 Men's Basketball Finals on ABS-CBN.
+On November 16, 2019, Kuha Mo! was pre-empted by the UAAP Season 82 Men's Basketball Finals on ABS-CBN.

-On March 21 to May 2, 2020, Kuha Mo! was temporarily suspended when the program suspended production of its new episodes due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic and ABS-CBN stopped its free-to-air broadcast operations as ordered by the National Telecommunications Commission (NTC) due to the lapsing of the network's legislative franchise.
-As a result, the program released new episodes through its social media accounts.
+From March 21 to May 2, 2020, Kuha Mo! temporarily suspended its production of the new episodes and aired re-runs due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic and ABS-CBN stopped its free-to-air broadcast operations as ordered by the National Telecommunications Commission (NTC) due to the lapsing of the network's legislative franchise.
+As a result, the program released new episodes through digital platforms.

 Kuha Mo! returned on-air via pay television network Kapamilya Channel from June 13 to July 25, 2020.
 Its reruns ended after Anthony Taberna transferred to All TV and DZRH.